music-encoding/guidelines/_guidelines-dev/02-shared/01-sharedstructuralelements/03-shareddocumentlayout.md

 {% include desc elem="sb" %}

-Moreover a music text might be accompanied by front and back matter.
-MEI provides the corresponding elements in the MEI.text module (for more details on text encoding in MEI see {% include link id="text" %})
+Critical editions and collections of works often contain extensive text, such as a title page, table of contents, an introductory essay, commentary, biographical sketch, index, etc. These textual items may appear in either the {% include link elem="front" %} or {% include link elem="back" %} elements.
+The front and back elements, available only when the MEI.text module is activated, are described more fully in chapter {% include link id="text" %}.

 {% include desc elem="front" %}
 {% include desc elem="back" %}